josephquismorio/spotisampled/README.md

 boom! you should have a new playlist containing all the whosampled-ripped samples that could be found on spotify. there also should be a closing message that gives a list of the songs that were unable to be found by the program:
 ```
 New playlist created!
-Was unable to find:
+Unable to find:
 Indiana by Zoot Sims and Bucky Pizzarelli feat.
 Buddy Rich
 Give Me My Love by Johnny Guitar Watson
 Free Spirit by Walt Barr